Signed Into Law

 Which agencies enforce SB1035?

-SB1035 is enforced by Texas Civil Courts (via private right of action) and Political Subdivisions (Municipalities/Counties as defendants).
+SB1035 is enforced by Political Subdivisions (Municipalities/Counties as defendants) and Texas Civil Courts (via private right of action).

 Q

-The compliance urgency for SB1035 is rated as "moderate".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for SB1035 is rated as "moderate".
+Businesses and organizations should review the legislation to understand potential impacts.

 Q